banshee86vr/lucabertelli.consulting/README.md

 - **Blog:** Stay updated with the latest trends, insights, and best practices in cloud-native engineering.
 Luca shares his knowledge and experiences through thought-provoking articles and tutorials. 📚

-- **Consultation Services:** Interested in leveraging cloud-native technologies for your business?
+- **Consulting Services:** Interested in leveraging cloud-native technologies for your business?
 Luca Bertelli offers advisory and consulting services.
 Get in touch to discuss how to optimize your cloud strategy. 🤝

 - **Contact:** Reach out to Luca for inquiries, collaboration opportunities, or to schedule a consultation.
 The contact form ensures a seamless communication process. 📬